graphhopper/directions-api/docs-route-optimization.md

 #### in_direct_sequence

-This enforce n services or shipments to be in direct sequence.
+This enforces n services or shipments to be in direct sequence.
 It can be specified as

  ```json
  {